 2. CAM therapy from providers in 2022

-This year, 24,9% of all respondents stated that they had received one or more CAM therapies from a provider, inside or outside the official health care system.
+1 in 4 saw a CAM provider: 24,9% reported that they had received one or more CAM therapies from a provider, inside or outside the public health system,

-Transferred to population level, these figures correspond to 1,075 million Norwegians receiving CAM from providers in 2022, at a total cost of NOK 5,178 billion.
+Over NOK 5 billion at population level: Transferred to the population, this corresponded to 1.075.000 Norwegians receiving CAM from providers in 2022, at a total cost of NOK 5.178.000 billion.

 Table 2.1: Most commonly used CAM therapies in Norway, 2022